Blog

 • Scatter chart

 The plugin is also flexible and customizable, allowing you to use Google Chart Tools with their default setting, or configure an extensive set of options to match your site’s design.
-Several options are available for each chart that let you customize their look.
+Several options are available for each chart that let you customize their settings.

-From your WP dashboard, select Plugins > Add New from the main admin menu …
+Inside your WordPress dashboard, select Plugins > Add New from the main sidebar menu …

-In the Add Plugins screen type “visualizer” into the search field and hit enter …
+In the Add Plugins page type in “visualizer” into the search field and hit enter …

 Install Visualizer - WordPress Plugin